CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ## Perform Debugger Installation

 {{% alert title="Important" color="warning" %}}
-A Single Server installation of the {{< ctx >}} Innovation Platform needs to be performed to enable debugging of flows from {{< ctx >}} Gateway.
+{{< ctx >}} Gateway requires a local instance of the Application Server components to enable the debugging of flows.
 {{% /alert %}}

-### Install Single Server Application
+### Install Debugger

-To enable debugging, follow the steps on the Web Application Server to [Install the Innovation Application][Install Application Server].
+To install the components required for debugging, perform the steps detailed in [Install Application Server][] on the Web Application Server.

 ## Perform Gateway Installation